Oxid15/cascade/README.md

  * [DVC](https://dvc.org/)
  * [neptune.ai](https://neptune.ai/)

-These are great tools for their own purposes, however with their own weaknesses.
+These are great tools for their own purposes, however with their own weaknesses
  * A lot of imperative meta-code
  * The need to restructure your pipelines to fit in the system
  * No support for tracing data-pipelines